Fixes In Action

 What We Fixed: Mapped the real sales steps, separated early qualification from live enquiries and built a clear board where each step and owner sits in the right place.

-Outcome: Leads are qualified properly, visits are booked consistently and the team now has a shared, visible, error-free sales process - reducing refunds and discounts.
+Outcome: Proper lead qualification and consistent bookings gave the team a shared, visible, error-free sales process, reducing refunds and discounts.

 -